fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 Note that you need to build the app in GitHub Actions before it can be started in production mode!

+**Once the pipeline works...**

 Once you are sure that the pipeline works, <i>write another test</i> that ensures that one can navigate from the main page to the page of a particular Pokemon, e.g. <i>ivysaur</i>.
 The test does not need to be a complex one, just check that when you navigate to a link, the page has some proper content, such as the string <i>chlorophyll</i> in the case of <i>ivysaur</i>.

-**Note** the Pokemon abilities are written with lower case letters in the source code (the capitalization is done in CSS), so <i>do not</i> test for <i>Chlorophyll</i> but rather <i>chlorophyll</i>.
+**Note** the Pokemon abilities are written with lowercase letters in the source code (the capitalization is done in CSS), so <i>do not</i> test for <i>Chlorophyll</i> but rather <i>chlorophyll</i>.

 The end result should be something like this

 ![e2e tests](../../images/11/9.png)

-End to end tests are nice since they give us confidence that software works from the end user's perspective.
+End-to-end tests are nice since they give us confidence that software works from the end user's perspective.
 The price we have to pay is the slower feedback time.
 Now executing the whole workflow takes quite much longer.

 </div>